Unsettled Week with Multiple Shots for Rain

 Temperatures look seasonable with Rain Possible by Midweek and again on the Weekend

-TUESDAY: Tuesday will be another pleasant day here in the Red River Valley with only the chance of some spotty showers or rumbles.
-Highs warm into the 70s and 80s after starting in the 50s and 60s.
+TUESDAY: We will begin the day on Tuesday with relatively nice conditions.
+The lows will be around 60 and highs will be in the 70s and 80s thanks to largely sunny skies across the Valley.
+However, that story changes during the nighttime hours as a front will move through the region bringing with it the possibility of thunderstorms which could be strong at times.

-WEDNESDAY- THURSDAY: A cold front will move through the Valley midweek.
-As this front moves through, it will bring with it showers and thunderstorms.
-Along with the rain, it will also bring cooler temperatures with highs in the mid 70s compared with the mid 80s of earlier in the week.
-Highs warm into the 70s and 80s on Wednesday.
-Some of the rain from Wednesday could linger into the morning hours of Thursday.
-Partly cloudy skies are expected for the rest of the day with temperatures near average for this time of year in the 70s and 80s south.
+WEDNESDAY- THURSDAY: Tuesday night’s rain could linger into Wednesday with showers possible throughout the Red River Valley.
+With this front, temperatures will dip into the mid 60s and 70s and will remain that way until the weekend.
+Once the rain clears on Wednesday, we will see partly cloudy skies and cooler temps.
+Thursday will be much of the same with lows in the 50s and highs in the 70s.

 FRIDAY - SATURDAY: Friday will see building clouds and slightly warmer temps in the 70s and 80s as a warm front approaches.
 We will see most of the impacts of the warm front on Saturday.
-We will see widespread showers on Saturday with thunderstorms possible as well.
+We will see widespread showers on Saturday evening into the nighttime hours with thunderstorms possible as well.
 Temps will begin the day in the 60s and we will get up to the mid to upper 70s to the low to mid 80s.

-SUNDAY: The rain caused by the warm front should be fully out of our area by Sunday.
+SUNDAY - MONDAY: The rain will linger into Sunday morning as the front will take its time moving through the Valley.
+The rain on Sunday will be scattered so effects will be luck of the draw on precipitation amounts.
 Conditions will be breezy and warm with lows in the 60s and highs near 80.
+Monday will be a touch cooler with partly cloudy skies and lows in the 50s and 60s and highs in the 70s and 80s.

 FARGO AREA 7-DAY PLANNER: